 Sports massage can effectively reduce or eliminate MTrP activity, which can have profound effects for exercise-goers.
 Research studies have demonstrated how athletes have been able to avoid shoulder surgery and return to competition, successfully recovering from chronic shoulder impingement syndrome, by having active trigger points treated with sports massage therapy.
 In addition, following just 6 massage treatments, runners diagnosed with anterior compartment syndrome of the lower leg have reported significantly less pain after exercise as well as longer training times before the onset of pain.

-So plenty of reasons to book one in today! :)
+So plenty of reasons to get yours today! :)

 Brummitt J. (2008).
 The role of massage in sports performance and rehabilitation: current evidence and future direction.
 North American journal of sports physical therapy : NAJSPT, 3(1), 7–21.